f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 To simplify the process, we will use the same network for both VMs, but we configure them to be in different VLANs.

 Below you can see an example of how to create Ubuntu VMs in each VLAN using netplan.
 In this example, we have two VMs - one in prod VLAN 100 and another in dev VLAN 200.
-Both VMs are in the same network, but they are configured to be in different VLANs and use XC Site as a default gateway.
+Both VMs are in the same network, but they are configured to be in different VLANs and use Distributed Cloud Site as a default gateway.

 **Production VM**: